Dr Leendert Plug

 Student education

-At Leeds most of my teaching is in the areas of phonetics and phonology and interactional linguistics.
+Most of my teaching is in the areas of phonetics and phonology and interactional linguistics.
 I also do my share of convening team-taught modules and teaching academic skills and research methods.
-I am currently writing a textbook entitled Foundations of Phonetics and Phonology.
+I am currently writing a textbook in phonetics and phonology for Cambridge University Press.
+I am a Senior Fellow of the Higher Education Academy.

 Research groups and institutes